PSCE – November 2021

 Overall

-Private sector credit (PSCE) increased by N$700.0 million or 0.66% m/m in October, bringing the cumulative credit outstanding to N$106.4 billion.
-On a year-on-year basis, private sector credit increased by 2.69% in October, down slightly from growth of 2.74 % y/y in September.
-On a 12-month cumulative basis N$2.79 billion worth of credit was extended to the private sector.
-Individuals continue to take up the majority of this cumulative issuance.
-After two months of consecutive month-on-month declines in total claims on the private sector, in July and August, total claims have now risen month-on-month in both September and October.
-Over the longterm the outlook is less encouraging.
-From the start of 2015 until December 2019, PSCE grew by an average of 9.41% y/y.
-Since the start of 2020 average year-on-year growth has fallen to 2.75% y/y, despite several interest rate cuts last year.
-A positive reversion in this trend seems unlikely in the short-term.
+Private sector credit (PSCE) increased by N$337.1 million or 0.32% m/m in November, bringing the cumulative credit outstanding to N$106.7 billion.
+On a year-on-year basis, private sector credit increased by 1.56% in November, down from growth of 2.69% y/y in October.
+On a 12-month cumulative basis N$1.64 billion worth of credit was extended to the private sector.
+Individuals continue to constitute the majority of the cumulative issuance.

 Credit Extension to Individuals